Naoghuman/articles/README.md

   steps how I stabilize the prototype.
 * _&#40;not started&#41;_ The article [04 Extend the prototype] describes the steps to
   extend the prototype.

-License<a name="License" />
----

-The project `articles` and all subprojects are licensed under [General Public License 3.0].